sthysel/pandashells/README.md

 Introduction
 ---
-For decades, system administrators, devops engineeirs and data analysts have been piping textual data between unix tools such as grep, awk, sed, etc.  Chaining these tools together provides an extremely powerful workflow.
+For decades, system administrators, dev-ops engineeirs and data analysts have been piping textual data between unix tools such as grep, awk, sed, etc.  Chaining these tools together provides an extremely powerful workflow.